Peerages in the United Kingdom: Representative peers

-From 1707 until 1963, Scottish peers elected 16 representative peers to sit in the House of Lords.
+From 1707 until 1963, Scottish peers elected 16 Scottish representative peers to sit in the House of Lords.
 Since 1963, they have had the same rights as Peers of the United Kingdom.
-From 1801 until 1922, Irish peers elected 28 representative peers to sit in the House of Lords.
+From 1801 until 1922, Irish peers elected 28 Irish representative peers to sit in the House of Lords.
 Since 1922, when the Irish Free State became a separate country, no Irish representative peers have been elected, though sitting members retained their seats for life.

 Life peers

 Apart from hereditary peerages, there exist peerages that may be held for life and whose title cannot be passed onto someone else by inheritance.
 The Appellate Jurisdiction Act 1876 and the Life Peerages Act 1958 authorise the regular creation of life peerages, with the right to sit in the House of Lords.
 Life peers created under both acts are of baronial rank and are always created under letters patent.

 Since the loss of the right of hereditary peers to sit in the House of Lords as a result of the House of Lords Act 1999, the majority of the House of Lords is made up of life peers.
 There is no limit on the number of peerages the sovereign may create under the Life Peerages Act.
 Normally life peerages are granted to individuals nominated by political parties or by the House of Lords Appointments Commission, and in order to honour retiring politicians, current senior judges, and senior members of the armed forces.

 Until the formal opening of the Supreme Court of the United Kingdom on 1 October 2009, life peers created under the Appellate Jurisdiction Act were known as "Lords of Appeal in Ordinary" or in common parlance "Law Lords".
 They performed the judicial functions of the House of Lords and served on the Judicial Committee of the Privy Council.
 They remained peers for life, but ceased to receive judicial salaries at the age of 75.
 Under the terms of the Act, there may be no more than 12 Lords of Appeal in Ordinary under the age of 75 at one time.
 However, after the transfer of the judicial functions of the Lords to the Supreme Court of the United Kingdom, the Act ceased to have meaningful effect.

 Under the House of Lords Reform Act 2014 and the House of Lords (Expulsion and Suspension) Act 2015 a life peer may lose membership of the House of Lords permanently in one of four ways: